What is Community Supported Agriculture?

-- Stillman’s Farm CSA Cancellation Policy: If a subscriber moves or has another major life event that changes his or her CSA produce needs for 2016, Stillman’s Farm would be happy to help by converting prorated CSA dollars into Stillman’s Farm Rewards to be used at Boston Public Market.
+- Stillman’s Farm CSA Cancellation Policy: If a subscriber moves or has another major life event that changes his or her CSA produce needs during the CSA season, Stillman’s Farm would be happy to help by converting prorated CSA dollars into Stillman’s Farm Rewards to be used at Boston Public Market.
 We will no longer offer cash or credit card refunds.

-- Stillman’s Farm CSA Change of Pick-up Location Policy: Stillman’s Farm will be happy to change a subscriber’s CSA pick-up location for a fee of $20 to cover back-office expenses.
+- Stillman’s Farm CSA Change of Pick-up Location Policy: Stillman’s Farm will be happy to make one permanent change to a subscriber’s CSA pick-up location per season.

 - If you are unable to pick up your box, it will be donated to a local food pantry charity.
 There are no substitutions for dates or locations.

-Pickups are Wednesdays, 1-6pm at our stall at 100 Hanover St, downtown Boston
+Pickups are Mondays OR Wednesdays, 12-7pm at our stall at 100 Hanover St, downtown Boston

 Pickup are Saturdays 11-1:30 at the Cambridgeport Farmers Market at the Morse School